akilcodes-7/Bandit-CTF-Journey/Bandit-Level-00.md

-## Bandit Level 01 → Level 02
+## Bandit Level 00 → Level 01

 ### 🎯 Objective

-- Log in as `bandit1`
+- Log in to the Bandit game using the given credentials
-- Locate the file named `-`
+- Locate the `readme` file
-- Read the file to obtain the password for the next level
+- Retrieve the password for the next level

 ---

 ### 🧭 Quick Action Summary

-- Login as `bandit1`
+- Login as `bandit0`
-- Identify the file named `-`
+- List the files
-- Access the file using a relative path
+- Read the `readme` file
-- Extract the password for Level 02
+- Extract the password

 ---

 ### 🔑 Credentials Provided

-- **Username:** bandit1
+- **Username:** bandit0
-- **Password:** ZjlJTmM6FvvyRnrB2rfNWOZOTa6ip5If
+- **Password:** bandit0

 ---

 ### 🔍 Method of Solve

-The password for the next level is stored inside a file named `-`.
+The password for the next level is stored in a file named `readme` inside the home directory.
-Because filenames starting with a hyphen are treated as command options, the file must be accessed using a relative path.
+By listing the files and reading the file contents, the password can be obtained.

 Steps followed:
-- List all files in the directory
+- List all files
-- Use a relative path to safely open the file
-- Read the file to retrieve the password
+- Read the `readme` file

 ---